olikam/mancala-game/README.md

 ## Build & Run

 This is a maven project.
-So just use maven lifecycle. (*mvn clean compile* to compile) Since this is a spring boot application, just run MancalaApplication which is annotated with SpringBootApplication.
+So simply use maven lifecycle. (*mvn clean compile* to compile) Since this is a spring boot application, just run MancalaApplication which is annotated with SpringBootApplication.
 \
 \
 The application will run on 8080 port.
-So to open the home page follow *http://localhost:8080*.
+So, to open the home page, follow *http://localhost:8080*.
 \
 \
 You will see a button written *Click to Play* on it.
 Please click it, this will redirect you inside the game, and